Mathematicism: Plato

 It is again not clear the extent to which Plato held to these views himself but they were associated with the Platonist school.
 Nevertheless, this was a significant progression in the ideas of mathematicism.

 Markus Gabriel refers to Plato in his Fields of Sense: A New Realist Ontology, and in so doing provides a definition for mathematicism.
 He says:

-He goes on, however, to show that the term need not be applied merely to the set-theroetical ontology that he takes issue with, but for other mathematical ontologies.
+He goes on, however, to show that the term need not be applied merely to the set-theoretical ontology that he takes issue with, but for other mathematical ontologies.

 René Descartes

 Although mathematical methods of investigation have been used to establish meaning and analyse the world since Pythagoras, it was Descartes who pioneered the subject as epistemology, setting out Rules for the Direction of the Mind.
 He proposed that method, rather than intuition, should direct the mind, saying: